"I want you to know how much I appreciate your care and patience... It was wonderful knowing I could always count on you." ~Lindsay

 Although Amy & Kids Co. is a home-based child learning center, I pride myself on being professional in all areas.
 I am licensed in the state of Wisconsin to care for up to eight children at one time and am visited regularly by a state Licensing Specialist to ensure that I continue to meet licensing standards.
 My licensing certificate and the results of the latest monitoring visit are posted near the child care entrance.

 I am an active member, and have served on the Board, of various professional organizations.
-I earn at least 15 hours of continuing education each year, have attended conferences at the local, state and national level, have presented numerous workshops at the local and state level, and in 2013 I became an adjunct instructor at Fox Valley Technical College, teaching courses in Family Child Care.
+I earn at least 15 hours of continuing education each year, have attended conferences at the local, state and national level, have presented numerous workshops at the local and state level, and have been teaching Family Child Care courses as an adjunct instructor at FVTC and WCTC since 2013 and 2020, respectively.

 Child Care Policies - Provider Illness/Emergency/Bereavement